Find Reliable Heat Pump Repair Experts Near You

 What is a heat pump's SEER rating?

-SEER (Seasonal Energy Efficiency Ratio) indicates the cooling efficiency of a heat pump when it's functioning as an air conditioner.
+SEER (Seasonal Energy Efficiency Ratio) indicates the cooling efficiency of a heat pump during the cooling season.
 The higher the SEER rating, the more efficient the system and the more energy you'll save.
 Modern heat pumps typically have higher SEER ratings.

 What is a heat pump's HSPF rating?

 HSPF (Heating Seasonal Performance Factor) measures the heating efficiency of a heat pump.
-The higher the HSPF, the better the heat pump performs in heating mode and the less energy it uses. .
+Higher HSPF values translate to higher efficiency and lower energy consumption.
 The minimum HSPF rating for new heat pumps is 8.2, and efficient models range from 8.5 to 10 or more.
 A higher HSPF is usually more cost-effective for heating, especially in colder climates.

 Are there any rebates or incentives available for heat pump installations?